uc-cdis/gen3.org/gen3/docs/gen3-resources/user-guide/using-api.md

 ![Screenshot of the API Key window showing the option to copy the API key or download the .json file with credentials][img API copy keys]

-[//]: # (Alex: We should NOT promote the below code for security reasons.
-This would lead to a leaked token if the code was shared.
-I would highly recommend that we rework this section to tell people to set environment variables or use a file path in the code and NOT hard-code the key here.)

 In Python, the following command is sent, using the module “requests”, to receive the access token:
 ```python
 # Save the credentials.json file from the website.
 Copy the file path to the credentials file with the key.